chihimng/COMP4111_Project/README.md

 ## Running the stack on bare metal

+> Prerequisite: Install Java 11 and MySQL 5.7, with database already configured

 Set the following in environment variables when running the api server:

+(update values as needed)

 ```sh
 PORT=80